papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    .. py:method:: getSuicide()

-      :return: ``1`` if the player suicided.
-Resets once the player spawns.
+      :return: ``1`` if the player suicided (resets once the player spawns)

    .. py:method:: setSuicide(t)
    .. py:method:: getTimeToSpawn()

+      :return: The number of seconds until they are allowed to spawn
-      :return: ``0`` when a player is spawned in; when a player is waiting to spawn, it returns the number of seconds until they are allowed to spawn.
+      :return: ``0`` when a player is spawned in; when a player is waiting to spawn

    .. py:method:: setTimeToSpawn(t)